Table of Contents

 ~ It should be free from dead knots.

-~ A good timber should be durable and capable of resisting the action of fungi, insects, chemical, physical and mechanical agencies.
+~ A good timber should be durable and capable of resisting the action of fungi, insects, and chemical, physical and mechanical agencies.

 ~ It should be fire-resistant.